talkeetna things to do denali view

 Mountain High Pizza

-They have so many unique pizzas to choose from like Reindeer pizza, Buffalo chicken pizza, and Gyro pie.
+They have so many unique pizzas to choose from, such as reindeer pizza, buffalo chicken pizza, and gyro pie.
 Be daring and try something different!
 Their crust is crunchy, golden perfection!

 Flying Squirrel Bakery and Cafe